Who is Second Act Fables:

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-I do leverage Jetpack and other services from Automattic.
+Jetpack and other services from Automattic.
 You can learn more about their GDPR compliance here.
-Typically, I only look at the location and if a post struck a chord.
+Typically, the location date is only used if a post struck a chord.

 Who I share your data with: